PedroChinalia/Laravel-9-API/README.md

 To migrate the database run ``` $ php artisan migrate ```

-Be sure to name your database  "laravel-api" or change the config in the .env file
+Be sure to name your database  "laravelapi" or change the config in the .env file

 # API Commands